 - Sweet Potato and Roasted Apple Soup with Maple Croutons

 - 6 tbsp butter, divided

-- ¾ cup onion, chopped
+- ¾ cup chopped onion

-- 1 cup carrot, chopped or shredded
+- 1 cup carrot, chopped small or shredded

 - 4 cups small broccoli florets

 - 3 cups low-sodium chicken or vegetable broth